By David O’Coimin and John MacDonald, Kell Systems www.kellsystems.co.uk

 In typical usage, server cabinets reduce server noise by more then half, CO2 emissions by 96.5%, and operating costs by 98%, compared to a server room.
 They take only about 10% of the space required for a computer room, and save over 95% of the running costs.

 To provide an indication of the potential cost savings, if a typical 3.6kW server room installation were replaced with an equivalent Kell ComputerVault Pro deployed in the open office, hardware cooling costs can be reduced by £3,385 per annum (calculation based on a low-end price of 10p per kilowatt/hour); this figure is at the conservative end of the spectrum.
-If a Kell server cabinet is deployed instead of building a new server room, then immediate savings of up to £20,000 are typically achieved’
+If a Kell server cabinet is deployed instead of building a new server room, then immediate savings of up to £20,000 are typically achieved’.

-In practice many companies have already installed server cabinets.
+Many companies have already installed server cabinets.
 For example, the UK’s National School of Government selected a cabinet to augment its data centre facilities.
 The School chose a cabinet rather than building a traditional server room, as it offered a fast to deploy, tidy infrastructure solution that didn't require expensive and disruptive building works.
 Its portability allows greater flexibility if buildings need to be repurposed or floor plans changed later.

 "The soundproofing is so effective that we have staff working just two metres away from the fully configured installation," says Martin Cragg, Head of Networking at the National School of Government.